immy1996/immy1996.github.io/_posts/blog/2016-11-06-Finally-got-up-my-blog-up-and-running!.markdown

 single link result you found on google.

 Next you need to make a Cloud9 account and create a workspace for just your blog.
-Once you're done with that you, in your terminal you need to install jekyll like this
+Once you're done with that you, in your terminal you need to install jekyll by typing this in:
 `gem install jekyll`